Tab stop: Dynamic tab stops

 In contrast to fixed positioning, tab stops can be adjusted dynamically, based on the length of adjacent tab-delimited line segments, by alignment to a specific character or string in each line, etc. Adobe InDesign supports a non-printing "indent to here" character.

-In 2007, Nick Gravgaard published an algorithm for automatic dynamic tab stops called "Elastic tabstops".
-This can be useful for viewing/editing source code and essential for tabular data.
+In 2006, Nick Gravgaard published an algorithm for automatic dynamic tab stops called "Elastic tabstops".
+This can be useful for viewing/editing source code and is naturally essential for tabular data.
 Various text editors and IDEs have implemented the elastic tabstops algorithm either directly or by extension.